DamonMd/project_4/planning/user_stories.md

 2. User will be able to search for sights, museums, etc
 3. User will be able to search for restaurants, cafes, etc
 4. User will be able to save this information to their profile/trip planner
-5. User will be able to view their itenerary by day
+5. User will be able to view their itinerary by day
-6. User will be able to view their itenerary on a map
+6. User will be able to view their itinerary on a map